A History of Africa

 World population growth leveled off after 200 A.D.
 Overall, it continued to grow, but very slowly; in the main civilized zone it actually declined.
 There was not one culprit behind this slump but several: politics (the collapse of the Roman, Persian, Kushan, Gupta and Chinese empires), some really bad epidemics in the second, third and sixth centuries, and a possible climate change.
 Egypt was probably one of the first areas to suffer, due to Roman exploitation, while bad land management caused similar results in the Maghreb.(30) In both areas nomadic expansion became a visible sign that the Roman emperors weren't as competent as they used to be.
 During the Pax Romana (27 B.C. to 180 A.D.), desert nomads were on the periphery of the known world, restricted to land that no city-dweller or peasant wanted, and making virtually no contribution to civilization.
 However, that situation changed as the amount of land that could be cultivated (and the population it could support) decreased; when life got tougher for the farmer, the nomad's standing improved.
 In the late Roman Empire, military tactics switched from a reliance on infantry to cavalry, and because traveling and fighting while riding horses and camels was already second nature to them, the nomads gained even more of an advantage.
 After the battle of Adrianople (378 A.D.), the nomads who used to wait for peasants to abandon their fields began to actively drive them off, and the farms became pastureland for their animals.
 Thus, the provinces of the Roman Empire that had once required the least amount of attention from the emperors were steadily whittled down, first by Saharan tribes like the Blemmyes, then by the Vandals, and finally by the Arabs.

 What all this means is that between 200 and 650 A.D., the population of North Africa shrank from approximately ten to eight million (four million in Egypt, four million in the Maghreb).
 Because most of Black Africa did not yet have contact with the outside world, it escaped the influences that were contracting other communities, so its population would have continued to grow; an increase from ten to fifteen million is as good an estimate as any.
-However, there was an exception at the East African port of Rhapta (see below), which was depopulated and abandoned for a while.
-Here the culprit was bubonic plague, the first outbreak on record, which somehow got out the equatorial jungle in 536 A.D.; unfortunately we don't know if the original disease carriers were humans wandering into the plague zone from Rhapta, or infected rodents coming out of the area.
-Traders took the plague bacillus to Egypt in 541, and eventually it spread to Europe and Asia, where it would cause "Justinian's Plague" in sixth-century Europe, and the more devastating Black Death of the fourteenth century.
+However, there was an exception at the East African port of Rhapta (see below), which was temporarily depopulated and abandoned in 536.
+Here the culprit was bubonic plague, the first outbreak on record.
+We used to believe the plague originated in the equatorial jungle, and it got out when traders from Rhapta made contact with the jungle tribes.
+However, a recent study of the remains of sixth-century plague victims suggests that bubonic plague traveled the same way in the sixth and fourteenth centuries; in both cases rats carrying infected fleas stowed away on ships traveling from Asia.
+Other traders took the plague bacillus to Egypt in 541, and from there it spread across Europe and the Middle East, becoming "Justinian's Plague."

 The above figures do not include the Pygmies and the Bushmen, whose numbers never increased past 200,000 for each group, because they were still stone-age food-gatherers.
 Total for the continent: probably 23.5 million when the warriors of Islam arrived.